HomePage Path

 Groombridge Place is located north of Groombridge, off Groombridge Hill.
 4 miles south-west of Royal Tunbridge Wells, on the A264-B2110.

-The site is owned by Groombridge Asset Management and the gardens are open, weekends from the 17th March, daily 31st March to 3rd November 10:00-5:30pm.
+The site is owned by Groombridge Asset Management and the gardens are open daily, April to early November 10:00-5:30pm.
 The house is visible from a public footpath, which passes the moat from Groombridge Hill.

 There is a car park.

-Click here for place pictures Groombridge Place Picture 1Groombridge Place Picture 2Groombridge Place Picture 3 and a castle map of the area Castle Map of the Area
+Click here for house pictures Groombridge Place Picture 1Groombridge Place Picture 2Groombridge Place Picture 3 and a castle map of the area Castle Map of the Area

 |HomePage|Castle Index|UK Map|Scotland|North|Midlands|East Anglia|Wales|South|Search|Wallpaper|Hotel Search|E-Mail|Blog|